Updated August 2020

-According to BBC News, men, compared to women, are less likely to visit their primary physicians and more apt to wind up in the hospital due to health neglect.
-Another study claimed that 70% of men care more for their cars, then themselves.
-And that same article reported that 56% of women prioritize their partner’s health above their own.
+True or false: men, compared to women, are less likely to visit their primary physicians and more apt to wind up in the hospital due to health neglect.

 Saw Palmetto Extract – One of the most popular plant-based remedies to support a healthy prostate.
 Some studies have also showed that it may help maintain healthy growth for men.